Kong/kongponents/docs/components/textarea.md

 ### labelAttributes

-Use the `labelAttributes` prop to configure the KLabel's [props](/components/label) if using the `label` prop.
+Use the `labelAttributes` prop to configure the KLabel's [props](/components/label) when using the `label` prop.
 This example shows using the `labelAttributes` to set up a tooltip.
-See the [slot](#slots) section if you want to slot HTML into the tooltip rather than use plain text.
+See the [slot](#slots) section if you want to slot HTML into the tooltip rather than using plain text.

 <KTextArea label="Name" :label-attributes="{ info: 'I use the KLabel `info` prop' }" />